top of page

 Similar to the above, there may actually be a greater reason to not be convinced by evidence.
 If you have two mutually exclusive views, but find the evidence for one view stronger than another, then it is entirely logical to discount even a strong case for another worldview.

 An excellent example for this, from my perspective, would be Judaism "vs." Christianity.
 Of course, I would contend that there need be no distinction between the two.
-As a Christian, I have the Jewish God, the Jewish Scriptures, the Jewish prophets, the Jewish Messiah.
+As a Christian, I worship the Jewish God, read the Jewish Scriptures, believe the Jewish prophets, and am saved by the Jewish Messiah.
 My faith, as a Christian, is inherently Jewish.
 As a result, the simple fact that there is a meaningful distinction between Judaism and Christianity means there is necessarily a similar amount of evidence for the two.

 Now, I cannot, in good conscience, accept both.
 Either Jesus is the Jewish Messiah, as well as the flesh incarnation of God Himself, or He is a blasphemer who claimed to be the Messiah and the Lord, but was justly executed for this crime.
 He cannot be both.
 But a lot of the evidence fits both.
 Indeed, when I argue for the Christian faith, the vast majority of the evidence surrounds the Old Testament.
 I can't walk up to a Jew and say "of course Christianity's true, look, the prophecies in the book of Daniel are so accurate, modern scholars like to pretend it was written later!"
 Why?
 Because a Jew already believes the book of Daniel is the word of God.